OpenBB-finance/OpenBB/website/content/terminal/econometrics/_index.md

 compare
 ```

-Everything after `#` _on the same line_ refer to comments and will not be executed.
+Everything after `#` _on the same line_ refers to comments and will not be executed.
 All other commands will be.
 This
-ultimately leads to a comparison of three models and takes less than a second to execute.
+ultimately leads to a comparison of three models and takes less than a few seconds to execute.
 See below for the comparison result, obtained via the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/econometrics/compare/" target="_blank">compare</a> command:

 ```